Javeed004/Excel_job_sim/README.md

 4. **Write a Narrative:** Develop a story arc that includes a setup, issue, resolution, and call to action.
 5. **Use Visuals:** Incorporate charts and graphs to support your narrative.

 ## Conclusion

-By completing this program, you will gain valuable skills in data analysis, visualization, storytelling using Excel and a program completion certificate.
+By completing this program, you will gain valuable skills in data analysis, visualization, and storytelling using Excel.
 These skills are essential for making data-driven business decisions and communicating insights effectively to stakeholders.
+Successful participants will also receive a program completion certificate.

 ---